Above Ground or Inground Pool? I Can’t Decide!

 Well, it’s safe to say you wouldn’t be the first person to wonder this.
 The decision on whether to install an above ground or an inground pool is a tough one.
-The one you ultimately choose will depend on many factors, from budget to available space in your backyard.
+The one you ultimately choose will depend on many factors, from budget to available space in your backyard to the best time of year to build a swimming pool.
 Consider these questions and you’ll soon be on your way to pool ownership.

 How Much Do You Want to Spend?